 - 1/2 cup buttermilk

-Sift together flour, baking soda and baking powder.
+- Sift together the flour, baking powder and baking soda.
 Set aside.

-In a separate large mixing bowl or mixing bowl of a stand mixer fitted with the paddle attachment, beat butter for 30 seconds until creamy and pale.
+- In a separate large mixing bowl or mixing bowl of a stand mixer fitted with the paddle attachment, beat the butter for 1-2 minutes until creamy and pale.

-Add sugars and continue to beat until fully combined.
-Beat in eggs, one at a time.
-Lastly, add honey and vanilla, blend until smooth.
+- Add the sugars and continue to beat until fully combined.
+Beat in the eggs, one at a time.
+Lastly, add the honey and vanilla, blend until smooth.

-Alternate adding buttermilk, flour mixture and peach soda until all ingredients are just combined.
+- Alternate adding the buttermilk, flour mixture and seltzer water until all ingredients are just combined.
 Do not over mix!
 Over mixing can make the cupcakes tough.

-Bake for 18-20 minutes, or until tops gently bounce back when touched and are slightly browned.
+- Bake for 18-20 minutes, or until the tops gently bounce back when touched and are slightly browned.
 Cool completely.

-Prepare frosting by beating cream cheese and butter together.
-Add powdered sugar, vanilla or peach flavoring and peach flavored soda.
+- In a medium mixing bowl or the bowl of a stand mixer fitted with a paddle attachment, beat together the cream cheese and butter.
+Add the powdered sugar, extract and seltzer.
 Blend until creamy and appropriate frosting consistency.
 If frosting is too thick, add small amounts of peach soda until spreadable.